 - If a hiring manager does not want to utilize Skill Survey, that hiring manager will need to call 3 supervisory references.

 Harvard University staff salaries, when combined with comprehensive benefits, generous paid time-off, access to education and professional development and a vibrant campus environment offering almost limitless cultural and recreational opportunities, represent a compelling total rewards package.
 Starting salaries vary depending on experience, skills, the market for the position, and the departmental budget.
 After the reference checking process is complete, your Recruiter will work with you to determine the externally competitive and internally equitable salary for each new employee.
 Click here to see salary ranges.
 In all cases, your Recruiter contacts the candidate to make the final offer.

 Before hiring can be finalized, your recruiter will conduct pre-employment screening.
 The types of pre-employment screening required depend on the duties and responsibilities of the position, and must be indicated in Harvard Careers at the time the position is posted.
 Screening is only conducted for the final candidate in order to determine that nothing objectionable exists in the finalist’s background.
 HMS HR manages the pre-employment screening process for all staff positions, working with an outside vendor, HireRight.

 The University is required by the Office of Federal Contract Compliance Programs (OFCCP) to retain applicant data for affirmative action reporting.
 Once an offer has been accepted, you should electronically complete the Applicant Data Form and return it to the recruiter.
 Click here to find the Affirmative Action EEO Reporting form.

 You must indicate on the form the disposition reason for any candidate who was interviewed.
-Click here to download a list of ASPIRE disposition reasons.
+Click here to download a list of Harvard Careers disposition reasons.
 Note: This form is required to be submitted to your recruiter in order to close a position.